box-community/community-guidelines/.github/ISSUE_TEMPLATE.md

-Hi, I'd like to transfer my project to your organisation.
+Hi, I'd like to transfer my project to your organization.

 * Link:
 * Description of project: